Darth-Apple/BAM/readme.txt

  - Both BAM 1.0 and 2.0 allow you to turn your announcement into a link without the use of BBcode.
 Simply paste a link into the URL field!

- - Create a Marquee announcement (unofficial feature).
-Put [@marquee:left, 10] to make a marquee that scrolls towards the left, with a scroll speed of 10.
+ - Put [@marquee:left, 10] anywhere in your announcement's text to turn it into a marquee (unofficial feature).
+In this case, it will scroll towards the left, with a scroll speed of 10.

 Copyright: